ian-small/Chloe.jl/README.md

 - [Authors](#authors)

-## Installing dependencies
+## Installation

-### Git Clone installation
+For installing Julia please follow link to [`juliaup`](https://julialang.org/downloads/).

-To install the Chloë code as a local folder:
+To install the Chloë code as a local folder on your computer:
 ```bash
 git clone https://github.com/ian-small/chloe_references
 ```

 #### Chloë References
-Chloë references are required and can be cloned from the git repository into the same location as the `chloe` folder:
+Chloë references are required and can be cloned from the git repository into the same location as the `chloe` folder.
+If you want to save them somewhere else you need to specify the path to them.

 ```bash
 git clone https://github.com/ian-small/chloe_references
 ```